atbcb/usab-uswds/_ada-guides/chapter-4-entrances-doors-and-gates.md

 ![Full-powered automated door.
-Notes: Clear Width 32 inches minimum (clear opening with all leaves in open position (power on and off modes), Break Out Opening 32' minimum (emergency mode) for doors on means of egress without standby power (unless a compliant manual swinging door also serves the same means of egress), Threshold 1/2 inches maximum high (beveled if above 1/4 inches), Maneuvering Clearance is required at those doors serving an
+Notes: Clear Width 32 inches minimum (clear opening with all leaves in open position (power on and off modes), Break Out Opening 32 feet minimum (emergency mode) for doors on means of egress without standby power (unless a compliant manual swinging door also serves the same means of egress), Threshold 1/2 inches maximum high (beveled if above 1/4 inches), Maneuvering Clearance is required at those doors serving an